SabrinaKnappe/SabrinaKnappe.github.io/_posts/2021-02-04-lab-2-haply-maze.md

 And here is the final product:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rexgFfQcfU8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Below is my source code, note that I was experimenting with the minim and Sound packages, but didn't end up using them.
+In order for the code to compile, you can either download those packages, or remove the lines that use said packages.
 {% highlight processing%}
 import ddf.minim.*;
 import ddf.minim.analysis.*;